AUTHOR: BEC OF 'FOR EVERY HEN'

 Not technically classed as decorations, but whenever I set up for an event, the favour table is always a big part of the overall ‘look’ and ‘feel’.
 So, if you’re after eco-friendly party favours that are fun for guests AND beautiful to look at, see below:

-These DIY favours are designed to make flowers grow wherever they land (how cool is that?)!
-They will also become a beautiful part of the decor at your event should you wrap them in burlap and tuck cute, dried flowers in the centre (click here for images and crafting instructions).
+These favours are designed to make flowers grow wherever they land (how cool is that?!).
+They will also become a beautiful part of the decor at your event should you wrap them in burlap or fabric and tuck cute, dried flowers in the centre (for example).

 PERSONALISED DRINKING TOOLS